Criminal justice system is “badly run and badly led” - says Michael Gove, former Lord Chancellor Find out more

 All undergraduate courses The University of Law will be running during the 2024 and 2025 academic years have been designated to receive student support, with the following exceptions, because they do not meet the undergraduate funding criteria:

-If you are to attend an eligible course starting in the 2024/25 and 2025/26 academic year you may be able to apply for a loan from your national UK funding provider (e.g. Student Finance England/Wales/Northern Ireland or the Student Awards Agency Scotland) of up to £9,250 towards your full-time course fee (£11,100 for the LLB (Hons) Accelerated Law Degree and Accelerated Professional Policing Degree), or up to £6,935 if you attend a part time course.
+If you are to attend an eligible course starting in the 2024/25 and 2025/26 academic year you may be able to apply for a loan from your national UK funding provider (e.g. Student Finance England/Wales/Northern Ireland or the Student Awards Agency Scotland) to cover the full cost of your fees.

 If you are successful in securing a tuition fee loan from your national UK funding provider it will be paid directly to The University of Law in three instalments throughout the academic year.